Hello, React

 import React from 'react'function App() {return (<div className="all-main-content"><main><article className="intro-article"><h2 className="article-title">SDG Announces Hackathon!</h2><p>SDG announces the 2020 Summer Hackathon.
 Join us for an excitingweekend</p><a className="read-more" href="#here">read more about SDG Announces Hackathon!</a></article><article className="intro-article"><h2 className="article-title">Student Graduation is Right Around the Corner</h2><p>Our next cohort of students will be graduating in just over a week.</p><a className="read-more" href="#here">read more about Student Graduation is Right Around the Corner</a></article></main></div>)}export default App

-uses a more generic name.
-In the DOM
+HTML uses a more generic name.
+In the DOM, it is the className property

 JSX.